MaryamIdrisAbubakar/AI-Generated-Reports-with-Immutable-Audit-Trail/README.md

 - 💬 **Auditor Feedback** - Detailed textual feedback from auditors for enhanced transparency
 - 💬 **Community Comments** - Users can add comments to reports for collaborative feedback and discussions
 - 🚩 **Report Flagging** - Community-driven moderation system to highlight potentially problematic reports
+- 👍 **Community Endorsement** - Reports can be endorsed by community members, with automatic verification upon reaching endorsement threshold

 ## 🚀 Quick Start